que-son-y-como-usar-interrupciones-en-arduino

 Counting Interrupt Triggers

-In the following code, we use the same digital pin to emulate a square wave, this time with a 2s interval (1s ON and 1s OFF).
+In the following code, we use the same digital pin to emulate a square wave, this time with a 2-second interval (1s ON and 1s OFF).

-On each interrupt, we update the value of a counter.
-Later, in the main loop, we check the value of the counter, and if it has been modified, we display the new value.
+In each interrupt, we update the value of a counter.
+Later, in the main loop, we check the counter value, and if it has been modified, we display the new value.

-When we run the code, we will see consecutive numbers printed in the serial monitor at intervals of two seconds.
+When running the code, we will see consecutive numbers printed in the serial monitor at two-second intervals.

 const int emuPin = 10;